 John Stanley – 23rd September 1355

-The pennant on the wall had ceased to be something they even noticed, but now in the early morning light streaming in through the window the cracks were highlighted.
-There were two extra lines bisevting the original star and running ouwars to make perfect intersections with the upperand lower sides of the pennant where they met the lance
+The pennant on the wall had ceased to be something they even noticed, but now, in the early morning light streaming in through the window the cracks were highlighted.
+There were two extra lines which ran outwards from the star, until they made perfect intersections with both the upper and lower sides of the pennant, where they met the lance.

 “I have no idea… Oh!
 I now think the whole image on the wall is a map, but what kind of a map?
-What we thought were cracks in the wall are actually part of a map, physical features, perhaps local rivers.
+What we thought were cracks in the wall are actually part of a map, physical features, perhaps rivers.
 What we thought was a pennant is probably not a pennant!

 The display had now faded away.
 John ran to the window, and observed that there were lines embedded in the glass, which he had previously thought were just imperfections.
 John looked again at the wall.

-‘ John I know we both wanted a hard training session this morning, but can we abandon it?
+She looked with satisfaction at John’s completed handiwork.
+She could hardly contain her excitement. ‘ John I know we both wanted a hard training session this morning, but can we abandon it?
 I don’t think I can do anything else until I have a better understanding of the message we have been sent! ’

 They ate a simple breakfast and did just that.
-In the event it was the rivers, which provided a key.
-When they looked at the marquetry map they realised there was a direct correlation.
-The rivers ran through the deepest valleys shown by the marquetry model.
-It was possible therefore to make direct comparisons.
-They realised amost immediately that they needed to know the names of the various rivers, hills, mountains, towns and villages in the area.
+In the event, it was the rivers, which provided the key.
+When they looked at the three-dimensional map they realised there was a direct correlation between the valleys on the map and what they had originally thought were cracks in the wall of the tower room.
+‘It is a map and where the three lines intersect, must be targets.’
+They realised almost immediately that they needed to know the names of the various rivers, hills, mountains, towns and villages in the area.

 There was a frustrating delay of over an hour before he responded.

 ‘At various stages over the last five hundred years this area has been gradually depopulated.
 At one stage it was last Visigothic stronghold north of the Pyrenees.
 They had a fabulous treasure which some say was the treasure taken from the Temple of the Jews in Jerusalem by the Roman Emperor Titus.
 No one knows what happened to the treasure.
 It was last seen in Toulouse just before they were driven out by the Franks.

 If the second group is correct the treasure may still be here, somewhere!

 John and Ximene exchanged glances.
+John rubbed his finger across his lips.
 Treasure!

 Then the final stage of depopulation occurred a hundred years ago during the Albigensian crusade.”
-He looked sympathetically at Ximene,“But of course you know all about that.’
+He looked sympathetically at Ximene, ‘But of course, you know all about that.’

 Maurice was suddenly guarded, concerned.
 ‘Why are you asking?
 I hope you are not intending to visit these places!
-You have seen for yourselves!
-The countryside is deserted and you can explore it at will with no risk, but I must warn you.
+You have seen for yourselves that the countryside is deserted and you can explore it at will with no risk, but I must warn you.
 The towns and even the villages are another issue.
 The Franks took over this Château for their own purposes and the towns and villages have also been repopulated by them.